Article 9 min

 • Articles of association

-• Most recent version of any other record confirming its existence and containing its name and address
+• Most recent version of any other record confirming its existence and showing its name and address

 • Registration number